Maternal death: COVID-19 effects

 Global maternal mortality and fetal outcomes have worsened during the COVID-19 pandemic.
 Increases in maternal deaths, stillbirths, ruptured ectopic pregnancies, and maternal depression occurred globally during this time.
 According to The Lancet Global Health, their search, which included over 40 studies, identified significant increases in stillbirth and maternal death during the pandemic versus before the pandemic.
 According to the United Nations Population Fund, UNFPA, a proportion of total COVID-19 deaths were indirect obstetric deaths where a woman's death was due to the aggravation between the disease and the state of pregnancy.
 Some outcomes show considerable disparity between low- and high-resource settings.
 This drives the urgent global need to prioritize safe, equitable, and accessible maternal care in future healthcare crises.

 Variation within countries

-There are significant maternal mortality intra-country variations, especially in nations with large equality gaps in income and education and high healthcare disparities.
-Women living in rural areas experience higher maternal mortality than women living in urban and sub-urban centers because those living in wealthier households, having higher education, or living in urban areas, have higher use of healthcare services than their poorer, less-educated, or rural counterparts.
+There are significant maternal mortality intra-country variations, especially in nations with large inequality gaps in income and education and high healthcare disparities.
+Women living in rural areas experience higher maternal mortality than women living in urban and suburban centers because those living in wealthier households, having higher education, or living in urban areas, have higher use of healthcare services than their poorer, less-educated, or rural counterparts.
 There are also racial and ethnic disparities in maternal health outcomes which increases maternal mortality in marginalized groups.